mikecarti/obsidian/Deep Learning/Batch Normalization.md

 ## Problem
 Different scale of data, may affect significantly next layers of neural network.
 So let us normalize objects' features batch-wise (we count mean and standard deviation)

+## Note
+- Usually put between full connected / convolutional layer and non-linearyty
+- Helps increase step size for [[Gradient Descent]]
+- Wanted to create it to

 ### Train mode: